14 Top-Rated Tourist Attractions in Cambridge, England

 One of the most popular museums in Cambridge, the Museum of Cambridge has displays and exhibits focusing on the everyday lives of the local people from the 18th to the 20th centuries.
-In the old White Horse Inn, the museum features an extensive collection of artifacts, including coinage, costumes, medals, toys, and medicine, along with numerous interesting artworks.
+Located in the old White Horse Inn, the museum features an extensive collection of artifacts, including coinage, costumes, medals, toys, and medicine.
+It also contains numerous interesting artworks.

 Address: 99 High Street, Newmarket

 With the university's 31 colleges filling the entire center of Cambridge, there isn't much space left for hotels.
 But you'll find a few amid its historic buildings, with more just outside the ring of streets that encircles the center.
 Here are some highly rated hotels in Cambridge:

 - Luxury Hotels: Overlooking a broad park near the River Cam and the colleges, with plenty of restaurants within easy walking distance, the large rooms at The Gonville Hotel are well located for exploring Cambridge.

 Walk along the Cam and to the historic sites from The Varsity Hotel & Spa, a boutique lodging with a rooftop terrace, near Trinity and Magdalene colleges.

 The name Hilton Cambridge City Centre says it all, right in the center surrounded by historic colleges, restaurants, and shops.
 The modern hotel offers free Wi-Fi.

 - Mid-Range Hotels: Regent Hotel rooms overlook a park near the colleges and River Cam or busy Regent Street's shops and restaurants.

 A two-minute walk from either the Fitzwilliam or Polar museum, Royal Cambridge Hotel occupies a series of 19th-century row houses.